 Please note that this retreat is only open to NSP members.
 If you’re not an NSP member, you’re warmly welcomed to join, regardless of financial resources.
-Please reach out to our Membership Team (membership@newsynagogueproject.org) to learn more, and/or fill out the form here to join NSP.
+Please reach out to our Membership Team (membership@newsynagogueproject.org) to learn more, and/or fill out this form to join NSP.

-- Friday: Arrive ~4 pm, Shabbat services and dinner
+Friday: Arrive starting at 4:00pm, Shabbat services and dinner

-- Saturday: Breakfast, Shabbat morning services, lunch, afternoon workshops and outdoor adventure activities, dinner, singing, evening activities
+Saturday: Breakfast, Shabbat morning services, Tot Shabbat, lunch, afternoon workshops and outdoor adventure activities, dinner, singing, evening activities

 Is this just for families with kids?
 Are there activities specifically for adults or specifically for kids and their families?